KarimGorgy/Reproducibility_Project_DNDT/README.md

 ## Associated Paper

-Our implementation is detailed further in
+Our implementation is detailed further in our paper.
+See [writeup.pdf](./writeup.pdf) for more information.